Lower Bazaar, Shimla: History

 The Lower Bazaar was settled by the British for local Indians.
 The Britishers did not allow Indians in Upper Bazaar (Mall Road), which is why Lower Bazaar was created.
 Shimla Municipal Corporation has declared parts of the bazaar as no-vending zones, which has provoked angry reactions from shopkeepers.

 Location and transportation

-Lower Bazaar is located in the centre of Shimla.
+Lower Bazaar is located in the center of Shimla.
 The area is a no vehicle zone, only ambulances and Municipal Corporation vehicles are allowed.